SeaEvo: Advancing Algorithm Discovery with Strategy Space Evolution

-where $\mathrm{score}$ takes the form of Eq.~\eqref{eq:score-hamming} or~\eqref{eq:score-scalar} depending on task type.
-The intra-cluster pick provides variation within the parent's strategy family: a sibling program that shares the same algorithmic idea but differs behaviorally (Eq.~\ref{eq:score-hamming}) or in realized fitness (Eq.~\ref{eq:score-scalar}).
-The cross-cluster pick samples a different strategy family uniformly at random and returns its most informative representative under the same criterion.
-Random cluster sampling---rather than a global $\argmax$ over all non-$c^*$ entries---prevents the cross-cluster slot from being monopolized by a single dominant alternative family, and instead spreads exposure across the strategy landscape over successive generations.
-The final inspiration set is $\mathcal{G}_t = \{P_{\mathrm{parent}},\, P^{\mathrm{intra}},\, P^{\mathrm{cross}}\}$, combining exploitation of the current direction, in-family variation, and out-of-family exploration.
+where $\mathrm{ComCov}_{\Delta}$ counts only instances failed by both $P_{\mathrm{parent}}$ and $P^{\mathrm{intra}}$, ensuring non-redundant coverage.
+The intra-cluster pick identifies a sibling that shares the parent's strategic family but covers different failure cases; the cross-cluster pick then targets the residual failures that neither the parent nor the sibling can solve.
+Random cluster sampling for $c'$, rather than a global argmax, prevents the cross-cluster slot from being monopolized by a single dominant family, spreading exposure across the strategy landscape over successive generations.

-For the two retrieved inspirations $P^{\mathrm{intra}}$ and $P^{\mathrm{cross}}$, SER passes only their strategy descriptions and fitness scores, not their source code.
-This design could sharply reduce prompt cost since strategy descriptions contain far fewer tokens compared with lengthy code.
-Moreover, it forces the mutation LLM to reason at the level of algorithmic ideas rather than copy code fragments, which we found important for the strategy-level diagnose--direct--implement reasoning.
+For the two retrieved inspirations, SER passes only their strategy descriptions and fitness scores, not their source code.
+This reduces the inspiration portion of the prompt by one to two orders of magnitude and forces the mutation LLM to reason at the level of algorithmic ideas rather than copy code fragments.